The Truth of Moana

 Moana slowly, bravely approaches this demon.
 I have crossed the horizon to find you.
 I know your name.
 They have stolen the heart from inside you. but this does not define you.
 This is not who you are.
 You know who you are.
 With those words, Te Fiti’s fire is extinguished.
 Moana’s gentleness and the ability to recognize her own experience in another’s was transformational.
 Only because Moana had been able to declare I Am Moana was she able to see deeper into who Te Fiti actually was.
 Only because she had gone through the same process was Moana able to challenge Te Fiti to seek the truth about her own identity.
 It was not a battle to fight against Te Fiti, it was a battle to fight WITH her for her heart.

 Like Moana, we gain the ability to see others for who they truly are when we are able to see ourselves clearly.
 Moana’s wise grandmother told her that the journey may leave a scar, but scars can heal and reveal just where you are.
 This is a profound truth.
 We can see the wounds of others only if we have been able to authentically acknowledge our own.
 We become safe people for others when we are able to be vulnerable with the longings, fears, and dreams that we hold in our hearts.
-We are able to call out the image of God in others only after we have lifted our eyes to see our reflection in the loving eyes of Jesus.
+We are able to call out the goodness and humanity in others only after we have gentled our own demons.